robenkleene/web-references/figma/figma.md

 ## Tips

-To go back to all files, click the Figma icon in the upper left.
+- To go back to all files, click the Figma icon in the upper left.
+- Auto-layout is mainly about the spacing between elements.

 ## Snap